satgo1546/sorted-containers/docs/notes.md

 The TypeScript compiler is quite happy with this type despite its absurd look.
 It is able to infer the other type parameter given either of them.

+## The association

+SortedDict in Python is implemented as a dict with an internal SortedList keeping the order of keys.
+Most mapping functionalities are inherited from dict.

+This is not directly possible in JavaScript because of the comparator.
+As is discussed, key look-up is done through bisection.

+How should values be retrieved given the keys?
+A few solutions exist:

+1. Keep a SortedSet of keys and insist on using a regular Map from these keys to values.
+2. Keep a SortedSet of `{key, value}` objects or `[key, value]` pairs which are compared by key.
+3. Keep a SortedSet of keys and a collection of values structurally parallel to the keys.

+The first option has acceptable performance and even outperforms the third in some cases, but iterating is slow.
+It also has the additional requirement that ±0 must be treated the same by the comparator, though it should be a rare need to treat ±0 differently.

+The second option is simplistic, but it makes every key retrieval and  comparison an indirection, which degrades performance vastly.

+I have settled on the last solution because it provides the best overall performance.

 ## The interface

 ### SortedList